Amy Laufer: Early life

-Laufer grew up on a dairy farm in rural Wisconsin, one of eight children and the first in her family to attend college, working her way through the University of Wisconsin-Milwaukee and earning a bachelor's degree in geology.
+Laufer, one of eight children, grew up on a dairy farm in rural Wisconsin.
+She became the first in her family to attend college, and she graduated from the University of Wisconsin–Milwaukee, earning a bachelor's degree in geology.
 She then joined the Peace Corps, teaching elementary school in a rural town in Jamaica.
 Following the Peace Corps, she attended Teachers College at Columbia University in New York City, graduating with a master's degree in secondary science education.

 Career

 Laufer is a former school teacher, having taught at Louisa County Middle School and Tandem Friends School in Charlottesville.
-In 2011, she was elected to the Charlottesville School Board, and served as the board's vice chair and chair from 2012 to 2016.
+In 2011, she was elected to the Charlottesville School Board, and was re-elected in 2015.
+Laufer served as board chair from 2015 until 2016.
+In January 2019, Laufer resigned from the school board due to purchasing a home outside of Charlottesville City.
+Laufer ran for the Charlottesville City Council in 2017, but was defeated in the general election.
+During 2022, Laufer briefly served as the chair of the Albemarle County Democrats until June.

 In 2014, she founded Virginia's List, a political group supporting Democratic women running for office.